jadroman/BookCatalogAspNetMvc/README.md

 *	When app starts, database is created (migrated is executed) with few tables
 *	The database is empty at the moment
 *	Open the database and execute the sql script from the folder "doc => updateDatabase.sql"
-*	Username and password for the app  should be in my cover letter or proposal
+* Username and password for the app:
+  * username: "octopus@yahoo.com"
+  * password: "2xSNzSa$"